InfoAmazonia/politica-do-desmatamento/README.md

 ```

 ### NOTES
-- If you use 2FA (2 factor authentication) on git hub. [follow these steps](https://medium.com/@ginnyfahs/github-error-authentication-failed-from-command-line-3a545bfd0ca8).
+- If you use 2FA (2 factor authentication) on git hub, [follow these steps](https://medium.com/@ginnyfahs/github-error-authentication-failed-from-command-line-3a545bfd0ca8).
--

 - When using docker you can use watch for save and auto compile files when developing.
-For this you have to copy dist and node_modules from docker to host and uncomment volumes in docker-compose.yml file the steps are:
+For this you have to copy dist and node_modules from docker to host and uncomment volumes in docker-compose.yml file.
+The steps are:

 1. Copy dist and node_modules from docker to host (when docker-compose is up and running using bash from host)
 $ docker cp $(docker-compose ps -q app):/home/node/app/node_modules .